MihkuU/Lible/docs/index.rst

 and especially newcomers, who are working in this field.
 To achieve that, the documentation of the project aims to be `tutorial-driven <https://coderefinery.github.io/documentation/summary/>`_ as much as possible.
 A bare "Wham bam, thank you, Mam!" automatically generated doxygen C++ API is not enough here.
-Thus, the overall documentation is split into two parts:
+Thus, the overall documentation is split into three parts:

-1. User guide
-2. Developer guide
+1. Introduction.
+Gives a basic overview of setting up the library, its usage and the available features.
+2. User guide.
+Explains the theoretical background behind the modules and how to use them.
+3. Developer API.
+Provides the full documentation of the library utilities.

 .. toctree::
    :hidden: